THREADWALK/digital-loom/README.md

 3. [Optional] Provide a ground truth continuation in the gray entry box at the bottom.
 Blocks in the ground truth trajectory will appear in black.
 4. Configure the model (e.g., GPT-3, Llama 3, or Veo 3) and [generation parameters](https://generative.ink/meta/block-multiverse/#generation-parameters) in the top bar.
 5. Click `Propagate` to generate and visualize the Block Multiverse.
-6. Click any block to zoom ("[renormalize](https://generative.ink/meta/block-multiverse/#renormalization)") to that block’s perspective.
+6. Click any block to zoom ("[renormalize](https://generative.ink/meta/block-multiverse/#renormalization)") to that blockâ€™s perspective.
 7. Click `Propagate` again to plot future multiverse branches from the renormalized frame.
 8. Click `Reset zoom` to return to the initial view.
 9. Click `Clear` to reset the multiverse plot before generating a new one.